Art | Community | Systems

 Artist: I love both the practice of art for my own wellness and sharing beautiful things with the people around me.

-Food Systems: I aim to help bring idealist thoughts together with feasible project outcomes that result in tangible action in communities.
+Food Systems: Inspired by the concept of prefigurative imagination, I aim to help bring idealist thoughts together with feasible project outcomes that result in tangible action in communities.

 Program Development and Delivery

-Program development in the context of food, farming, community wellness and personal respite.
+Program development in the context of food, farming, community wellness & personal respite, and in art; specialized in print making, able to facilitate collage, basic drawing/painting/creative exploration.
 I have lead the development and delivery of several independent and workshop series.

 Speaking

-I am an enthusiastic and confident speaker, who is able to weave storytelling and appropriate moments of comedic relief throughout, to keep audiences engaged and interested in the topic of learning.
-In my current role, presentations to external stakeholders is a regular part of my role.
+I am an enthusiastic and confident speaker, who is able to weave storytelling, research and organizational messaging, to keep audiences engaged and interested in the topic at hand.
+In my current role, presentations to external stakeholder groups and community groups is a regular part of my role.

-I have also been part of a variety of panels including at the Royal Winter Fair in 2023.
+I have also been part of a variety of panels in larger settings including at the Royal Winter Fair in 2023, 2024 & 2025.

 Agriculture

-I have spent many years boots on the ground, farming.
+I have spent many years boots on the ground, farming, primarily in small scale vegetable production.
 My love of working outdoors began when I was about 10 years old and I traded work for rides at a local horse barn.

 Throughout the years this love of nature, animals and agriculture blossomed into a wide range of odd jobs, as I navigated what different careers in the sector looked and felt like.
 I worked in horse barns, doing all the jobs you can imagine, from mucking stalls, grooming, riding, training, competing, trimming hooves, doing hay, fixing fences, running camps… the list goes on!
 Additionally, I have experience working with livestock, including cows, chickens, pigs and goats.